sartq333/tbi/README.md

 Either you can set this up using pip/conda or via [uv](https://x.com/NielsRogge/status/1901210265049342292).
 I've added the requirements.txt file for this purpose.

+If you want to use it directly locally without training then download the model weights (unet_model.pth) from [here](https://huggingface.co/spaces/Sartc/tbi/tree/main).

+Clone the repository using this command: `git clone https://github.com/sartq333/tbi.git`.

+Then create a new conda environment or virtual environment and run this command: `pip install -r requirements.txt`.

+After this run this command in your terminal: `python3 app.py`.

 # Work to do:

 1. fix alignment issues.